TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 4/1 Kings 4.8.md

 ---

-And these are their names: Ben-hur, in the hill-country of Ephraim;
+These are their names: Ben Hur, in the hill country of Ephraim;